apache/incubator-uniffle/docs/server_guide.md

 #### Memory Configuration Principles

 - Reserve about `15%` of the machine's memory space (reserved space for OS slab, reserved, cache, buffer, kernel stack, etc.)
-- Recommended ratio for heap and off-heap memory: `1:9`
+- Recommended ratio for heap memory : off-heap memory is `1 : 9`
-- `rss.server.buffer.capacity` + `rss.server.read.buffer.capacity` + reserved = maximum off-heap
+- `rss.server.buffer.capacity` + `rss.server.read.buffer.capacity` + reserved = maximum off-heap memory
+- Recommended ratio for capacity configurations: `rss.server.read.buffer.capacity` : `rss.server.buffer.capacity` = 1 : 18

 Note: The reserved memory can be adjusted according to the actual situation, if the memory is relatively small, configuring 1g is completely sufficient.